cscortes/lunar-times/docs/ARCH.md

 ## Conclusion

-The Moon Phases Calculator demonstrates a clean, modular architecture suitable for a command-line utility.
+The Lunar Times demonstrates a clean, modular architecture suitable for a command-line utility.
 The design prioritizes simplicity, maintainability, and clear separation of concerns while providing reliable astronomical data through well-established external APIs.